Palm Desert Homes for Sale – City Guide

 A Golf Mecca Was Born!

 The Shadow Mountain Golf Club (1952) was the city’s first golf course and tennis club.
 It was followed by Marrakesh (1954), the Palm Desert Greens mobile home park golf course (1961), and the Palm Desert Country Club (1962).
 1992 marked a milestone in home construction when the ambitious Del Webb development of Sun City Palm Desert began take shape.
 This development alone accounted for 5,000 more homes once construction finished in 2002.
 The overwhelming total number of golf clubs in Palm Desert (there are over 30 and they are located within 10 miles from the city) has given it a reputation as a touchstone for golfers around the world.

 The city is home to some impressive attractions, including the College of the Desert, the McCallum Theatre, the Living Desert Zoo and Gardens, and the Palm Desert Civic Park (a favorite among dog owners).
 Residents of the city are treated to a wide array of events running all year round including the popular El Paseo Fashion Week.

 Palm Desert homes for sale have a median price of $310,000 as of 2016.
+This has increased in recent years to be well over $500,000.
 These homes have increased in value significantly since the 2008 recession.
 There is a wide variety of homes available in the city for sale.
 Most homes are single level homes and basements in the area are a rare feature.
 If you are looking for the perfect community for a second or permanent home in the area, see the complete list of Golf Course and Non-Golf Course communities.